 How Much House Can I Afford?

 Determining how much house you can afford is one of the most important questions to ask yourself BEFORE starting your home search.
-This is a common question that many first time home buyers have and often ask their Realtor and friends who are homeowners.
+This is a common question that many first time home buyers have.
 Although income and savings are great parameters to determine home affordability, there are actually several additional factors one must consider when buying a home.
 For more information on first time home buyer home loans in Columbia, Lexington, Blythewood, Chapin and Sumter, as well as the whole state of South Carolina, contact me at 803 261 9267.
 Below are some of the factors to consider when determining home affordability:

 Debt to income is the total monthly debt payments divided by your gross income, commonly called the “back end” ratio.
 The debt payments include all monthly debts that are listed on the credit report, such as credit cards, car loans, student loans, etc. There also is a housing debt to income ratio which is your new house payment divided by your income, commonly called the “front end” ratio.
 The new house payment includes your principle and interest, taxes, insurance and mortgage insurance if applicable.
 Both of these ratios are considered when applying for a loan.
 When qualifying for a house, there are several loan types that are available.
 With each loan type, there are different debt to income guidelines but generally you want the housing debt to income ratio to be around 30% and your total debt to income ratio around 45%.
 To help explain this, an example is listed below:

 $600 Other monthly payments

 In this scenario, the housing debt to income ratio is 30% of the total gross income and the total debt to income ratio is 45% of the gross income.
 This would be an acceptable and approvable scenario for most programs.
 Obviously, lower ratios are preferable because no one wants to live paycheck to paycheck.